-This guide offers advice on how to get to Charles de Gaulle Airport Paris.
+This guide offers advice on how to get to Charles de Gaulle Airport in Paris.

 CDG is the main airport in Paris and you can get there by public transportation using this guide.

-TL;DR - If you have heavy bags, and a little extra money, a taxi or Go Airport Shuttle will be the best way to get from Charles de Gaulle to Paris.
+TL;DR - If you have heavy luggage, and a little extra money, a taxi or Go Airport Shuttle will be the best way to get from Charles de Gaulle to Paris.

 Read our guide to the Paris City Pass here to see if this is a good option for you.

 How to get to CDG by Metro

-In terms of cost, flexibility and time, taking the train to/from Paris is probably the best option.
+In terms of cost, flexibility, and time, taking the train to/from Paris is probably the best option.

 The Metro station Aéroport Charles de Gaulle 1 serves terminals 1 and 3, while Aéroport Charles de Gaulle 2 - TGV serves terminal 2.